s-t-lab/wsdot_evse/task 2/README.md

 ## Contact

-The work is conducted in University of Washington's Sustainable Transportation Lab.
+The work is conducted in the University of Washington's Sustainable Transportation Lab.

 + Principal Investigator: Prof. Don MacKenzie (dwhm [at] uw.edu)
 + Senior Research Scientist: Daniel Malarkey (djmalark [at] uw.edu)